 Micro B 3.0 is the superspeed version of Micro USB Type B. Apart from the existing structure, the five additional pins are placed as an extension.
 Thus, it has a wider structure.

 It is important to note that not all USB devices are compatible with USB 3.0.
-In order to take advantage of the increased speeds and capabilities offered by USB 3.0, both the device and the computer’s port must support the new standard.
+To take advantage of the increased speeds and capabilities offered by USB 3.0, both the device and the computer’s port must support the new standard.

 The USB Micro is thinner and has a higher data transfer rate than the USB Mini.
 It’s typically used to charge small electronics and comes in two varieties: Micro A is rectangular, whereas Type Micro B is camper-shaped.